A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Simulation study

 \subsection{Simulation result}

-In this section, we examined the performance of Maximum likelihood methods in estimating the parameters of SMPtW distribution.
-A random samples of size 50, 100, 250, 500 and 1000 were simulated from SMPtW distribution using the inverse transform method discussed in subsection \ref{random} over 1000 iterations each.
-We consider the pairs $ (\lambda = 3, \phi =7), (\lambda = 1.5, \phi =2)$, $(\lambda = 9, \phi =1)$, $(\lambda = 3.5, \phi = 1.7) $ and $(\lambda = 0.5, \phi = 4.5) $ .
-We evaluated the MLE estimates based on the bias, mean square error and coverage probabilities.
+In this section, we examined the performance of Maximum likelihood methods in estimating the parameters of the SMPtW distribution.
+Random samples of size 50, 100, 250, 500 and $1,000$ were simulated from SMPtW distribution using the inverse transform method discussed in subsection \ref{random} over $1,000$ iterations each.
+We considered the parameter combinations; $ (\lambda = 0.3, \phi =0.5, \beta = 0.2), (\lambda = 1, \phi =1, \beta = 1.5), (\lambda = 1, \phi =0.5, \beta = 1), (\lambda = 3, \phi = 4, \beta =0.5) $, and $(\lambda = 1.5, \phi = 2.5, \beta =0.5) $.
+The shape parameter ($\phi$) values were chosen to reflect heavy, moderate and light tail behaviour of the distribution.
+Also, the scale ($\beta$) was selected to reflect the compressed, natural and stretched nature of the distribution, while the transformation parameter ($\lambda$) was chosen to consider exact Weibull and sub-cases of the distribution.
+We evaluated the MLE estimates based on the bias and mean square error.

 The results of the simulation are presented in Table \ref{simulation}.
-The result showed that the MLE estimates are consistent.
-As the sample size increases the estimates approach the true parameter values simulated.
-The Bias and MSE also reduces as the sample sizes increases.
-Finally, the coverage probability for the simulated parameters are high which indicated that a higher percentage of the estimated parameter falls within the true parameter values for each of the simulations.
+As the sample size increases, the estimates approach the true parameter values simulated.
+The Bias and MSE also reduce as the sample sizes increase for $\phi$ and $\beta$, but some inconsistencies were noticed for $\lambda$.
+See the discussion section for details.